top of page

 Lipid nano particles (LPN's) are vehicles (trojan horses) that bypass the normal immune system response to deliver varying payloads.

-E. Coli is the main engineered bacteria used in IoBNT (The Internet of BioNano Things).
+E. Coli is the main engineered bacteria used in the Internet of Bio-Nano-Things (IoBNT).

 There are also genetically modified cells- inserted proteins that bind to the brains neurons for light/optical brain interface in regards to blue light ‘Optogenetics’ along with self assembling man-made nano machinery.
 There are also ‘hybrids’.
 The protein ‘trick’ is much more advanced then ‘Neuralink’ (which is old technology).
 It doesn’t require surgery or holes in your skull.